-For thyroid therapy patients, and particularly for postthyroidectomy patients, the rapid clearance of the extra-thyroidal compartment means that it takes only a few hours for the dose to the most exposed person to fall below 5 mSv.

-We keep our I-131 out-patients for at least two hours as a matter of course, so they typically have no restrictions with respect to the most exposed person immediately upon release.

-However, they will have restrictions with respect to other aspects of their lives, as evident in the additional time that is required for the dose out to infinity to fall below 1 mSv.
+- This example is based upon extremely unrealistic values in order to illustrate the point.
+In this contrived case, we would hold the patient for two days in order to get the dose to the most exposed person down to 5 mSv and would instruct the patient to avoid children and pregnant women entirely for 20 days to get their doses below 1 mSv. - We need to be able to use the measurements from the patient's uptake scan in order to predict these restrictions ahead of time as sometimes patient's plans cannot accommodate the requirements of safety. - For thyroid therapy patients, and particularly for post-thyroidectomy patients, the rapid clearance of the extra-thyroidal compartment means that it takes only a few hours for the dose to the most exposed person to fall below 5 mSv. - We keep our I-131 out-patients for at least two hours as a matter of course, so they typically have no restrictions with respect to the most exposed person immediately upon release. - However, they will have restrictions with respect to other aspects of their lives, as evident in the additional time that is required for the dose out to infinity to fall below 1 mSv.

-One cannot easily calculate the release time analytically for the more complicated models.
-A straightforward approach is to develop a spreadsheet that tabulates the doses on out to infinity for various release times.
-One them simply searches through the table to find the release time at which the dose has fallen to the desired level.
-Another approach is to use the calculators on the RADAR Web site and adjust the release time until the dose is below the desired level.
+- One cannot easily calculate the release time analytically for the more complicated models. - A straightforward approach is to develop a spreadsheet that tabulates the cumulative doses for various release times.
+One then simply searches through the table to find the release time at which the cumulative dose has fallen to the desired level. - Another approach is to use the calculators on the RADAR Web site and adjust the release time until the dose is below the desired level.